Frequently Asked Questions for Pet Owners

 Do you have free parking?

-Yes, we have free parking at our animal hospitals in Chicago, Grayslake and Crestwood.
+Yes, we have free parking at our animal hospitals in Chicago, Grayslake, and Orland Park.
 In Chicago, we have a free parking lot immediately in front of our building accessible from Belmont Avenue.
 We also have free rooftop parking accessible from N. Harding Avenue, just off of Belmont Avenue.

 How long do sutures/staples stay in after my pet’s surgery?